4 Best ShipBob Competitors [+2 Alternatives]

 - Sustainability-focused

-ShipHero is the only 3PL that provides solutions for in-house and outsourced fulfillment.
-In addition to traditional third-party services, businesses can use the company’s inventory management software, shipping software, and/or warehouse management software (WMS) to run their in-house operation efficiently.
+ShipHero provides a variety of solutions for both in-house and outsourced fulfillment.
+In addition to traditional third-party services, businesses can use ShipHero’s inventory management software, shipping software, and/or warehouse management software (WMS) to run their in-house operation efficiently.
+(ShipBob launched its own WMS for in-house fulfillment in mid-2022.)

 Similarly to ShipBob, ShipHero has a nationwide network of warehouses that it uses to distribute inventory for its customers—although not all businesses qualify for this feature.
 Its pricing structure is based on this optimized distribution, so shipping costs are charged at a flat rate for all clients.